mozilla/mozilla-new-products-wp/README.md

 3. Duplicate the `auth.json.sample` file and rename it to `auth.json`.
 Find `Wordpress Starter Kit auth.json` on 1PW and copy its contents into this file.

-4. If you're using the Starter Kit as a template for another project, you will want run the rename theme command and follow the prompt, which will set up the project with your desired theme name and metadata:
+4. Run the install command

     ```shell
-    ./bin/rename
-    ```

-    If you are looking to contribute to the Starter Kit project, see [👨‍👩‍👧‍👦 Contributing](#-contributing).

-5. In `package.json` and `composer.json`, update repository and author information as needed

-6. Run the install command

-    ```shell
     ./bin/install
     ```

-7. Once the installation script has finished, run the start command
+5. Once the installation script has finished, run the start command

     ```shell
     ./bin/start
     ```

-8. In another terminal tab, run the setup theme command, which will activate your theme and update the seed database
+6. In another terminal tab, run the setup theme command, which will activate your theme and update the seed database

     ```shell
     ./bin/setup-theme
     ```

-9. The site should be up and running with BrowserSync at <http://localhost:3000>, which proxies <https://mozilla-builders.ups.dock> if you're using Ups Dock, or <http://localhost:8888> if you're not.
+7. The site should be up and running with BrowserSync at <http://localhost:3000>, which proxies <https://mozilla-builders.ups.dock> if you're using Ups Dock, or <http://localhost:8888> if you're not.

-10. To access WP admin, visit `/wp-admin`.
+8. To access WP admin, visit `/wp-admin`.
 The default credentials are `admin` / `password` (configurable via `docker-compose.yml`) You may need to click on an 'Update Database' button the first time you log in, defaults are fine here.

 To shut down the container and development server, type `Ctrl+C`.